ikarisan/ESP8266_PowerBoard/README.md

-# esppower01
+# ESP8266-01 PowerBoard
-Simple power supply board for the ESP8266-01
+This is a simple power supply board for the ESP8266-01.